-Pascale Hutton grew up in Creston, BC, with hippie parents who harvested their own honey and were huge proponents of the vegetarian dishes in the Moosewood Cookbook.
-Her childhood was spent swimming in the raging Goat River, chasing chickens, and swinging from a trapeze her dad constructed out of old piping and rope.
+Pascale Hutton grew up in Creston, British Columbia, with hippie parents who harvested their own honey and were huge proponents of the Moosewood Cookbook.
+Her childhood was spent swimming in the raging Goat River, chasing chickens and swinging from a trapeze hung from the rafters of their old barn.